Are You Venting Or Trauma Dumping? What Is Trauma Dumping (And Why You Should Stop)

 Stressing out your loved ones, friends (online and offline) is not a replacement for professional help.
 If you’re struggling with dealing with a traumatic experience, it is recommended you speak to a professional.

-A mental health professional can help guide you through your experience and offer you a place where you can safely reflect on your experience and gain empowerment over your life.
+A mental health professional can help, with trama therapy, can help guide you through your experience and offer you a place where you can safely reflect on your experience and gain empowerment over your life.

 There is a big difference between trauma dumping and venting and while sharing your experiences with others can be helpful, oversharing your trauma can push people away if you’re not careful about what, how, and with whom you’re sharing.